riceissa/immune-book/README.md

 `docs/immune.apkg` then that deck has already been exported using this option, so you don't need to do anything.

-First download the `.apkg` file into the main directory, and name it `immune.apkg`.
+First download the `.apkg` file into the `docs/` directory, and name it `immune.apkg`.
 Then run the following commands:

 ```bash
 # .apkg file is actually secretly a zip file. so unzip its contents to a directory called apkg/